Prismatic Jane Eyre Schools Project – Creative Translation Competition

 If Jane Eyre was set in Spain, what would its world look like?

-The Prismatic Jane Eyre Schools Project is running a competition for young people in the UK.
-We would like you to creatively translate a passage from Jane Eyre into a poem in another language.
+The Prismatic Jane Eyre Schools Project ran a competition for young people in the UK during 2021-22.
+We provide the materials here, and you are free to re-use them as you wish.
+The competition asked entrants to creatively translate a passage from Jane Eyre into a poem in another language.
 Whether it’s a language you speak at home or one that you’re learning in school, this is a chance for you to use your language skills in fun and creative ways.
 The competition is not designed to be a test of your grammar or vocabulary, but how you can reimagine the selected passage from Jane Eyre in a different language and through a new form.
 You do not have to have read Jane Eyre to enter either as we will provide many resources to support your entries.

 What is Creative Translation?